-- Container Parachute Deployment - Parachute will be tested for its ability to release from Container parachute compartment using only acceleration due to gravity, parachute will be tested to fall at specified speed (~12m/s) with entire CanSat mass. - Payload DCS - Payload DCS will be tested for it ability to deploy after being release from Container encapsulation and to fall a specified descent rate (~ 10 m/s) - Tests will be completed by a freefall from a height of ~100 ft
+- All descent control tests will occur during freefall starting at ~100 ft - Container Parachute Deployment - Parachute will be tested for its ability to release from Container parachute compartment using only acceleration due to gravity, parachute will be tested to fall at specified speed (~12m/s) with entire CanSat mass.
+We will need all systems ready for this test.
+We expect it to be accurate within 0.1% - Payload DCS - Payload DCS will be tested for it ability to deploy after being release from Container encapsulation and to fall a specified descent rate (~ 10 m/s).
+We will need all systems ready for this test.
+We expect it to be accurate within 0.1%